 - Raw frozen shrimp work great for this recipe

-- Don't use olive oil, but vegetable oil, canola, sunflower or peanut oil
+- Don't fry with olive oil, but use vegetable oil, canola, sunflower or peanut oil

 - Fry in small batches, about 10 at a time

-- To keep shrimp hot while frying, place on a baking tray and place in oven on lowest setting
+- To keep the cooked shrimp hot while frying, place on a baking tray and place in oven on lowest setting, while you continue to cook in batches

 - 1 lb / ½ kg raw shrimp peeled and deveined